open-sauced/go-api/client/docs/DbPRInsight.md

 ### NewDbPRInsight

-`func NewDbPRInsight(id int32, interval int32, day DateTime, allPrs int32, acceptedPrs int32, spamPrs int32, ) *DbPRInsight`
+`func NewDbPRInsight(id int32, interval int32, day string, allPrs int32, acceptedPrs int32, spamPrs int32, ) *DbPRInsight`

 NewDbPRInsight instantiates a new DbPRInsight object This constructor will assign default values to properties that have it defined,